AdityaJangid/urlshortner/README.md

 >- python3 manage.py refreshcodes

  or you can enter the number of shortcodes to refresh.
- >- python3 manage.py refreshcodes  ------items 10
+ >- python3 manage.py refreshcodes  --items 10